permitio/fga-tradeoffs/README.md

 - Complex Access Control Rules
 - Data manipulation

-For more information on each and learn more, refer to the following blog post: TBD
+For more information on each and to learn more, refer to the following [blog post](https://www.permit.io/blog/possible-tradoffs-of-fine-grained-authorization)

 ## Project Structure